cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-platforms can be considered as a predecessor of the Network Digital Twin, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as a variant of Network Digital Twin but with low fidelity and lacking for interactive interfaces to the real network.
+platforms can be considered as a predecessor of the Network Digital Twin, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as a variant of Network Digital Twin but with low fidelity and lacking interactive interfaces to the real network.
 Compared with those classical approaches, key benefits of Network Digital Twin can be summarized as follows: